sbourdeaud/nutanix/zabbix/README.md

 ## <a id="ZabbixMonitoringConfiguration"></a>Zabbix server monitoring configuration

-1. Configuring the Zabbix server with the host object
+1. **Configuring the Zabbix server with the host object**: this is done from the Zabbix server UI.
+You should create one host entry for each Nutanix cluster you intend to monitor.
+For each host, you will need to add an SNMP interface with type DNS and put in the cluster FQDN to which the CVM IP addresses resolve in DNS.
-2. Creating the Nutanix SNMP template using PowerShell scripts for the items and triggers in Zabbix
+2. **Creating the Nutanix SNMP template using PowerShell scripts for the items and triggers in Zabbix**: still in the Zabbix UI, create a new template named "Nutanix Template" (or any name that makes sense to you).
+We will now need to create items and triggers for all the SNMP traps you want to alert on.
+To figure out all possible alerts, you can use [this](https://github.com/sbourdeaud/nutanix/blob/master/prism/prism-element/get-ntnxAlertPolicy.ps1) PowerShell script which will produce a csv file with all possible alerts.
+Edit that file and keep in it only the alerts you are interested in (exp: all critical and warnings).
+Then use [this](https://github.com/sbourdeaud/nutanix/blob/master/zabbix/set-ZabbixNutanixTemplate.ps1) script to create the items and triggers in the Nutanix template on the Zabbix server based on the csv input.

+Now apply the Nutanix template to your cluster hosts.
+That's it!
+You should now receive traps and alerts from Prism into Zabbix.

 [*<<back to ToC*](#ToC)